zabbix/zabbix/templates/san/hpe_msa2040_http/README.md

 For Zabbix version: 6.2 and higher
 The template to monitor HPE MSA 2040 by HTTP.
-It works without any external scripts and uses the script items.
+It works without any external scripts and uses the script item.

 This template was tested on: